 It is even more important for you to follow the advice for infection control if you are part of a risk group.
 See advice for persons in risk groups.

 Learn about common symptoms of COVID-19 and when you should be tested.

-Tips to maintain good habits during the coronavirus epidemic
+Tips to maintain good habits during the times of corona

 Social support and staying connected is important